Trump's Tariffs and Their Consequences

 If Trump puts a blanket tariff on all imports, as he has threaten to do, the price of foreign and U.S. products will all go up, leading to higher inflation.
 Aggregate demand (total consumer and business investment spending) might go down; this is called a recession.
 It will be global.

 If the stock market continues to goes down, this will hurt total consumer demand, especially for high-end goods.
+In economics, this is known as the wealth effect.
 Also, government revenue from capital-gains taxes could fall.

 The stock market has really tanked this week.
 The long bull market may be coming to an end.
 The bond market seems to believe higher rates of inflation are coming, leading to higher interest rates.
 This is bad news for the housing market, which is already weakening.

 Consumer sentiment is falling rapidly, partly due to a fear of inflation and general fear and uncertainty.
 Consumer spending fell in January, partly due to a large decrease in pending house sales.
 The Atlanta Fed forecast, based on almost real-time data, dropped a bombshell.
-From a positive increase in the first quarter of 2025's GDP, they now forecast a decrease of 2.4%.
+From a positive increase in the first quarter of 2025's GDP, they now forecast a decrease of 2.1%.
+But consumers might rush to buy products, especially cars, before higher prices kick in.

 NON-ECONOMIC CONSEQUENCES